b1rs1f1r/htmlcolorpicker/README.md

-# htmlcolorpicker
+# HTML5 Color Picker
-HTML5 Color Picker
+You can learn hexadecimal color codes easily with your codes.